How to Design a Cafe Floor Plan, Layout and Blueprint

 Use these restaurant floor plan templates to get inspired as you map, or reimagine, the layout and space setup for your restaurant.

-Get free downloadThe floor plan of your cafe isn’t just about creating a cozy space.
-It should be accessible and intuitive to navigate for all guests.
-Not only that - many states require you to submit blueprints for building permits before designing your cafe.
-This makes a restaurant floor plan a necessity for your business.
+Get free downloadThe floor plan of your cafe isn’t just about creating a space with cozy corners.
+Just like a coffee shop floor plan, it should flow and be intuitive to navigate for all guests.
+Not only that, but many states will ask for building permits and cafe or restaurant floor plan layouts before creating your cafe.
+This means that the cafe floor plan’s critical for your business.

-To ensure you create a desirable experience for your guest and employees (as well as meet all legal requirements for your cafe!) you’ll need to design a smart cafe floor plan.
-This guide will help you do just that, setting up your cafe for long-term success.
+If you really want to create a desirable customer experience and the best atmosphere for employees (plus ensure that all construction follows legal expectations!), you’ll need to design a cafe floor plan.
+This guide will help you do just that, ensuring your cafe will be optimized to achieve long-term success.

 Restaurant Floor Plan Templates